 - All Orchestra Fellows receive a fellowship that covers tuition, on-campus housing and meals in UH cafeteria (a $4000 value)

-- Application fee: $80 (Due with TMF application and payable online by credit card)
+- Application fee: $80 (due with TMF application)

-- Parking Permit Fee: $60 (non-refundable and due with Orchestra Fellow Information Form)
+- Parking Permit Fee: $60 (due with Orchestra Fellow Information Form)

-- Linen Packet Fee: $25 (non-refundable and due with Orchestra Fellow Information Form)
+- Linen Packet Fee: $25 (due with Orchestra Fellow Information Form)

-- Cynthia Woods Mitchell Young Artist Competition Registration Fee: $30 (non-refundable and due with Orchestra Fellow Information Form)
+- Cynthia Woods Mitchell Young Artist Competition Registration Fee: $30 (due with Orchestra Fellow Information Form)

 Security Deposit - required of all Orchestra Fellows